woguan/Legend-Wings/README.md

-# iOS Swift Project - Legend Wing - *EverWing Mini Clone*
+# iOS Swift Project - Legend Wings - *EverWing's Mini Clone*

 **EverWing** is a popular action game.
 Survive as much you can, earn gold, and upgrade/purchase new characters.